MissMathWizz/QT-ride-Mac/README.md

 ## Prerequisites

-- Python 3.11 or higher
+- Python 3.11 (recommended, tested version)
 - macOS (tested on macOS 24.5.0)
 - Terminal access

-## Initial Setup
+## Important Setup Notes

+⚠️ **Python Version Compatibility**: This project requires Python 3.11 for optimal compatibility with all dependencies.
+Python 3.13 is not currently supported due to package compatibility issues.

+### Installation Steps

 1. Clone the repository:
 ```bash